MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/actions-reference/webautomation.md

   - flowmaker
   - enduser
 ---

 # Web automation

 [!INCLUDE [cc-beta-prerelease-disclaimer.md](../../../includes/cc-beta-prerelease-disclaimer.md)]

 Start and manage web applications on browsers

-You can find more information on how to use the web automation actions [here](../automation-web.md)

 |<!-- --> |
 |-----|